CRIMINAL PROCEDURE

 19-4301.
 County coroner to investigate deaths.
 (1) When a county coroner is informed that a person has died, the county coroner shall investigate that death if:

-(b) The death occurred under suspicious or unknown circumstances; or
+(a) The death is a suspected homicide, suicide, or occurring under suspicious or unknown circumstances;

-(c) The death is of a stillborn child or any child if there is a reasonable articulable suspicion to believe that the death occurred without a known medical disease to account for the stillbirth or child’s death.
+(j) The death is of a child if there is a reasonable articulable suspicion to believe that the death occurred without a known medical disease to account for the child’s death.

-(2) If a death occurs that is not attended by a physician and the cause of death cannot be certified by a physician, the coroner must refer the investigation of the death to the sheriff of the county or the chief of police of the city in which the incident causing the death occurred or, if such county or city is unknown, to the sheriff or chief of police of the county or city where the body was found.
-The investigation shall be the responsibility of the sheriff or chief of police.
-Upon completion of the investigation, a written report shall be provided to the coroner of the county in which the death occurred or, if such county is unknown, to the coroner of the county where the body was found.
+(2) If a death occurs that is not attended by a physician and the cause of death cannot be certified by a physician, the coroner shall perform a medicolegal death investigation working with the sheriff of the county or the chief of police of the city in which the incident causing the death occurred or, if such county or city is unknown, to the sheriff or chief of police of the county or city where the body was found.
+The criminal investigation shall be the responsibility of the appropriate law enforcement agency.
+The medicolegal death investigation shall be the responsibility of the coroner.
+Upon completion of the criminal investigation, a written report shall be provided to the coroner of the county in which the death occurred or, if such county is unknown, to the coroner of the county where the body was found, and the coroner’s medicolegal death investigation report shall be given to the law enforcement agency responsible.

 (3) A coroner in the county where the incident causing the death occurred or, if such county is unknown, the coroner in the county where the body was found, may conduct an inquest if there are reasonable grounds to believe as a result of the investigation that the death occurred as provided in subsection (1) of this section.